AdaGold/recursion-tracing/README.md

 - What is mystery2(123)?
 - What is mystery2(9005)?
-- What is mystery2(-123)? _How could we make this work the way we might expect it to work instead of the way it does?_
+- What is mystery2(-123)?
+- _Added Fun: How could we make `mystery2(-123)` work the way we might expect it to work instead of the way it does?_

 ### Trace #3
 ```